ZachM89/HolyShift/README.md

 # Included misc functions that can be called with /run FunctionName():
 - Make sure to match capitization and spelling exactly to use these functions.
 - AutoBuff()
   - Uses consumables for cat dps in a raid.
-(Make sure you have yourself targeted so as not to put Jujus on someone else XD)
+(Make sure you have yourself or no other friendly players targeted so as not to put Jujus on someone else XD)
     - Will not overwrite buffs that are already active.
 - Pummel()
   - A spammable macro to pop Manual Crowd Pummeler so as not to accidentally burn two charges in quick succession.